mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Accessed from any of the main screens via :menuselection:`Menu --> View Log`.

-This screen allows you to view the internal Engine Driver log of events.
+This screen allows you to view the internal |ED| log of events.
 This is sometimes useful for analysing problems.

 The option to `Start recording to file` creates a user-accessible file that can be sent to the |ed| app developers or the `Groups.io <https://groups.io/g/jmriusers/topics>`_ help group to assist you in resolving a problem.